Gerard Whateley: Career

+Early career

 Whateley started his media career at the Herald Sun newspaper in 1993.
 His early experiences as a journalist were broad incorporating police rounds, courts and state politics before he became the paper's movie writer and editor of HIT magazine (the Herald Suns movie and music lift out).
 He was later appointed senior writer for the newly released Sunday Magazine in 1998.
 During this period Whateley interviewed Steven Spielberg, Jack Nicholson and Leonardo DiCaprio among other stars.